magicsandbox-ai/magicsandbox/apps/Docs/sandbox.md

 ### requestPutData (app: string, key: string, val: any, options?) => true

-Store a key/value pair using app's storage. val will be serialized using JSON.stringify.
+Store a key/value pair using App's storage. `val` will be serialized using JSON.stringify. `val` may not be `null`.

 **Options:**